Housing & Recreation

 Cultural Engagement and Charity Events

-Two well-known and long-standing outdoor festivals take place annually in the region – the Virginia Pork Festival, which falls on the second Wednesday in June, and the Virginia Peanut Festival, which falls on the last weekend in September.
+One well-known and long-standing outdoor festival takes place annually in the region – the Virginia Peanut Festival, which falls on the last weekend in September.

 A variety of civic and cultural organizations are also active in the area, offering shared-interest and cultural arts programs to the local community such as the following: